Ornament (music): Trill

 At a moderate tempo, the above might be executed as follows:

 In Baroque music, the trill is sometimes indicated with a + (plus) sign above or below the note.

-In the late 18th century, when performers play a trill, it always starts from the upper note.
+In the late 18th century, when performers played a trill, it always started from the upper note.
 However, "[Heinrich Christoph] Koch expressed no preference and observed that it was scarcely a matter of much importance whether the trill began one way or the other, since there was no audible difference after the initial note had been sounded."
 Clive Brown writes that "Despite three different ways of showing the trills, it seems likely that a trill beginning with the upper note and ending with a turn was envisaged in each case."

 Sometimes it is expected that the trill will end with a turn (by sounding the note below rather than the note above the principal note, immediately before the last sounding of the principal note), or some other variation.
 Such variations are often marked with a few grace notes following the note that bears the trill indication.

 There is also a single tone trill variously called trillo or tremolo in late Renaissance and early Baroque.
 Trilling on a single note is particularly idiomatic for the bowed strings.